skorotkiewicz/snipet/pocketbase_schema.md

    - Max select: 1
    - Cascade delete: ✓ (when snippet is deleted, delete its comments)

+4. **parent**
+   - Type: Relation
+   - Required: ✗ (top-level comments have no parent)
+   - Collection: `comments` (self-reference)
+   - Max select: 1
+   - Cascade delete: ✓ (when parent comment is deleted, delete all replies)

 ---

 ## 4. Upvotes Collection